SpenceFrancois/peakportfolio.ai-open/README.md

 - Analysis start and end dates
 - Minimum and maximum portfolio weights

-A mean-variance optimization (MVO) engine then computes three reference portfolios:
+A mean-variance optimization (MVO) engine computes three reference portfolios:

 - Minimum Volatility
 - Maximum Sharpe Ratio
 - Maximum Return

+In addition to these optimized portfolios, the system also constructs:

+- Highest Dividend Yield Portfolio
+- Single-Asset Portfolios (one for each user-supplied ticker)

-These portfolios serve as quantitative performance baselines for downstream analysis and AI-driven portfolio construction.
+These reference portfolios serve as quantitative performance baselines, providing both optimized and concentration-oriented points of comparison for downstream analysis and AI-driven portfolio construction.

 <br>